 Side of Shoulders

-For overall shoulder development you need to hit your lateral delts as well.
+In addition to building overall shoulder development you need to hit your lateral delts as well.
 Upright rows are great for improving your shoulder width.
 Hold a dumbbell in each hand or grab a barbell in the center and pull it up to your collarbone.
 Lower back to the starting position and repeat.
 By using a bit of a wider-grip, you can remove the front delt action some and really target the lateral delts.
 Eric Broser at www.ironmag.com.au explains, “If you widen your grip to a little beyond your shoulders and bring the bar no higher than your upper chest, you strongly target the lateral-delt heads.”
 For best results, don’t go heavy on this exercise.
 Keep the weight light to moderate.

 What Does All This Mean?

-For overall shoulder development, it is crucial that you being your delt training with a power movement to target all the heads simultaneously.
-From there work down the line, hitting the front, back, and side delts to bring out your unique shoulder development.
+For overall shoulder development it is crucial that you being your delt training with a power movement to target all the heads simultaneously.
+From there, work down the line, hitting the front, back, and side delts to bring out your unique shoulder development.
 The trick is to train hard and heavy with good form.
 If you stay dedicated to serious shoulder training, the results WILL follow.
 Be consistent and patient.